 - You may find bright light uncomfortable.
 Sunglasses will help.

-- If you are a driver, let the DVLA know if you experience double vision.
+- If you are a driver and experience double vision, let the DVLA know.
 This is a legal requirement.
-Usually, they will contact your ophthalmologist for a report.
+Usually, they will contact your specialist eye doctor (ophthalmologist) for a report.
 If the double vision is well controlled with prisms, you may be declared fit to drive.
+Until then you should not drive.

 Are there any complications from thyroid eye disease?

 Most people do not develop permanent complications.
-However, they do occur in some people, especially those where treatment is delayed or where the TED has been severe.
+However, where treatment is delayed or where the thyroid eye disease has been severe, there can be lasting effects.
 They are also more likely in older people, in those who smoke and in people with diabetes.
 Possible complications include:

 Complications from the disease